 Who are you and how did you become interested in this technology?

-How do you usually explain what you do, in simplest terms?
+How do you usually explain what you do, in simple terms?